On Wielandt's Join Theorem for fusion systems and localities: Introduction

 \begin{Th} Let $G$ be a finite group and $S\in\Syl_p(G)$.
 Let $H_1$ and $H_2$ be two subnormal subgroups of $G$.
 Then $T:=\<H_1,H_2\>\cap S=\<H_1\cap S,H_2\cap S\>$ and

 \end{Th}

 We feel that Theorem~\ref{T:Groups} might be of independent interest to finite group theorists.
 Therefore, we seek to keep the proof of this theorem elementary (cf. Subsection~\ref{SS:GroupFusion}).
-Theorem~\ref{T:Groups} can also be used to show the following Proposition.
+Theorem~\ref{T:Groups} can also be used to show the following Proposition (where we use the notation introduced in Theorem~\ref{T:FusionSystems}).

 \begin{Prop} Let $G$ be a finite group and $S\in\Syl_p(G)$.
 Suppose $H_1$ and $H_2$ are subnormal subgroups of $G$.
 Then

 \end{Prop}